 "And ye shall be men of holy calling unto Me, and ye shall not eat any meat that is torn in the field" (Exodus XXII:30)Holiness or selfsanctification is a moral term; it is identical with...moral freedom or moral autonomy.
 Its aim is the complete selfmastery of man.

 "To the superficial observer it seems that men who do not obey the law are freer than law-abiding men, because they can follow their own inclinations.
 In reality, however, such men are subject to the most cruel bondage; they are slaves of their own instincts, impulses and desires.
 The first step towards emancipation from the tyranny of animal inclinations in man is, therefore, a voluntary submission to the moral law.
 The constraint of law is the beginning of human freedom....Thus the fundamental idea of Jewish ethics, holiness, is inseparably connected with the idea of Law; and the dietary laws occupy a central position in that system of moral discipline which is the basis of all Jewish laws.

-"The three strongest natural instincts in man are the impulses of food, sex, and acquisition.
+"The three strongest natural instincts in man are the impulses of food, reproduction, and acquisition.
 Judaism does not aim at the destruction of these impulses, but at their control and indeed their sanctification.
 It is the law which spiritualises these instincts and transfigures them into legitimate joys of life."